mco-gh/mco.dev/content/post/puzzles/pinkorblue.md

 <!--more-->

+**Note: I'm aware there are a multitude of genders.
+I'm deliberately using two genders in order to construct this simple puzzle.**

 Assuming the odds of a given child being born a boy or a girl are precisely 50%, imagine you have four children and consider these three possible outcomes:

 <br>